Odin-SMR/hermod/Documentation/odin.hermod.rst

 Finding scans available for processing
 ______________________________________

-To find new orbits in the database that has not already been processed to a level2 file.
+To find new orbits in the database that have not already been processed to a level2 file.

 .. code-block:: sql